zzeekk/generic-referencedata-editor/README.md

 # Generic reference data editor

-This is web application using a Json Schema definition to edit a list of records in Json format.
+This is a web application using a Json Schema definition to edit a list of Json records.
 The schema and data can be loaded using different backend providers.
-The GUI shows a list of the elements as table, and an edit form if an element is selected.
+The GUI shows a list of the records as table, and an edit form if a record is selected.

 The Json Schema to edit a specified <dataset-name>.json file is named <dataset-name>.schema.json by convention.
 The Json Schema is used to create a generic form for editing a record.
 The form supports arrays and nested objects.